CurtisJohansen/clustering-project/README.md

 ### Project Goals:

-- Find drivers of logerror "Zillow Zestimate"
+- To find the drivers of the error in the "Zestimate" (logerror)
-- (logerror = predicted sale value - actual sale value)
+  - 'logerror' = predicted sale value - actual sale value

-- Construct a model that helps us better predict logerror
+- Construct a model that improves prediction of the logerror

 ## Project Summary